 How much can I change my behavior once I’m fully vaccinated?

-With the recent surge in COVID cases and rise of the delta variant, the CDC recommends that fully vaccinated people wear a mask in public indoor settings in areas of substantial or high transmission.
+The CDC recommends that fully vaccinated people wear a mask in public indoor settings in areas of substantial or high transmission.
 Federal, state, local, tribal or territorial laws, rules, and regulations, including local business and workplace guidance, may continue to require masks and should be observed.
 You are also still required to wear a mask on trains, planes, buses and all other public transportation.

 The CDC says that all unvaccinated people aged 2 and older should still wear masks in public places or when around people from outside their household.